ravikumarpatil/ContactManagement/README.md

 ### Running the application

 In visual studio open solution explorer, Right click on ContactManagement\ContactManagement.Api  project and set it as startup project.
 Press F5 key.
-As home page is not created, Browser will show HTTP Error 403.14 - Forbidden error page but it is fine.
+As home page(welcome page) is not created, so redirected to Swagger UI http://localhost:57443/swagger/ui/index  (This is web api help page here you can click on Contact link and explore the contact api request and response).
-Keep the application running and observe the api url.
-It should look like.
+Keep the application running and observe the api base url.
+Base url should look like.

 ```
 http://localhost:57443/